unchase/serilog-enrichers-enrichedproperties/README.md

 Install-Package Serilog.Enrichers.EnrichedProperties
 ```

-Then, apply the enricher to you `LoggerConfiguration` with formated, for example, the [console sink](https://github.com/serilog/serilog-sinks-console), the [file sink](https://github.com/serilog/serilog-sinks-file) or the [email sink](https://github.com/serilog/serilog-sinks-email) etc. `outputTemplate` configuration parameter:
+Then, apply the enricher to your `LoggerConfiguration` with formated, for example, the [console sink](https://github.com/serilog/serilog-sinks-console), the [file sink](https://github.com/serilog/serilog-sinks-file) or the [email sink](https://github.com/serilog/serilog-sinks-email) etc. `outputTemplate` configuration parameter:

 ```csharp
 Log.Logger = new LoggerConfiguration()